 Bridging, Bloomington and Roseville

 You are drop off at either the Bloomington or Roseville locations with no appointment necessary.
-They’re open Mondays thru Thursdays from 9:00 am to 6:00 pm and Fridays and Saturdays from 9:00 am to 3:00 pm.
+They’re open Mondays-Thursdays from 9:00 am-6:00 pm and Fridays-Saturdays from 9:00 am-3:00 pm.

 Community Helping Hand, Forest Lake